AsdWaring/Etch_Sketch/README.md

 instead of pixel.style.backgroundColor = white.

 Thank you random discord Odin Student for posting your code.
-I was so close to the solution, I just had been googling chaning the style rather than googling changing the attribute.
+I was so close to the solution, I just had been googling changing the style rather than googling changing the attribute.

 Sometimes its as easy as not understanding the language you should use to pose the question.

 Looking at my previous notes I think I can use this logic to change the color variable for the pixels.

-I already have --grid-color as a css variable in my :root

---CSSVARIABLE = Value1

-container.style.setPorperty("--CSSVARIABLE", NEWVALUE)

---CSSVARIABLE has now changed from Value1 to NEWVALUE.

 AUGUST 13th!

 Okay.
 So creating the reset button and the Change Grid Size button was intuitive when I went to do it today.

 I still need to add the ability to change the color of the mouseover.
 I'm thinking choosing three or four options for gird color to choose from (including black)

+August 14th!

+Put in the last buttons!
+And its done!